19hours/sg-statutes/Acts/Casino Control Act.md

 (b) the Committee is satisfied that the making of the order is appropriate in the circumstances;

-(c) the respondent has been given an opportunity to object to the application; and
+(c) subject to section 165C, the respondent has been given an opportunity to object to the application; and

+[Act 36 of 2012 wef 31/01/2013]

 (d) the Committee is satisfied that it would be in the best interests of the respondent and his family members to make the order.